Abstract polytope: Rank 2: polygons

+For p = 2, we have the digon, and p = ∞ we get the apeirogon.

 A digon is a polygon with just 2 edges.
 Unlike any other polygon, both edges have the same two vertices.
 For this reason, it is degenerate in the Euclidean plane.

-Faces are sometimes described using "vertex notation" - e.g. {ø, a, b, c, ab, ac, bc, abc} for the triangle abc.
-This method has the advantage of implying the < relation.
+Faces are sometimes described using vertex notation, e.g. {∅, a, b, c, ab, ac, bc, abc} for the triangle abc.
+This method has the advantage of implying the ordering relation.

 With the digon this vertex notation cannot be used.
 It is necessary to give the faces individual symbols and specify the subface pairs F < G.